kamilpajak/uptime-telegram-bot/README.md

 ## Security Notes

-- Keep your bot token secret
+- Keep your bot token secret - never commit `.env` file to git
+- The `.env` file is gitignored by default
 - Use local webhook (localhost) to prevent external access
 - Database contains monitoring history only, no sensitive data